Sewage is wastewater that comes from toilets, bathrooms, kitchens and laundries.

 - full or blocked grease trap

-- wastewater pooling on the absorption field's surface.
+- wastewater pooling on the disposal field's surface.

-You must take steps to address any issues, even if only on your property.
+You must take steps to address any issues as soon as possible.

-How you can use wastewater from your septic tank system
+How you can use wastewater from your on-site system

-- Primary quality: safe to go into soil.
+- Primary quality: safe to go directly into soil.

 - Secondary quality: suitable for surface irrigation use, but don’t put directly into soil.